andyp1per/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteH7v2/README.md

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need to use DShot.
-Channels 1-4 support bi-directional dshot.
+Channels 1-8 support bi-directional DShot.

 ## Battery Monitoring